 Russian retailer M.Video flags challenges ahead

-April 21 (Reuters) - Russian consumer electronics retailer M.Video-Eldorado on Thursday reported first-quarter transaction volumes up 28.1% at 177.2 billion roubles ($2.2 billion) but warned of challenges ahead as the country's companies adapt to Moscow's growing isolation owing to sanctions over events in Ukraine.
+April 21 (Reuters) - Russian consumer electronics retailer M.Video-Eldorado on Thursday reported a jump in first-quarter transaction volumes and online sales but warned of challenges ahead, as Russian companies adapt to Moscow's growing isolation due to sanctions over Ukraine.

+Rouble volatility and supply chain disruptions have plagued the Russian market since President Vladimir Putin sent tens of thousands of troops into Ukraine on Feb.
+24 and many foreign companies have ceased or suspended their Russian operations.

 "In Q1 2022 we saw unprecedented changes in the Russian home appliances and consumer electronics market," Group CEO Enrique Fernandez said in a statement.